Listening to and learning from horses.

 • A water bottle

-• Participants will be able to wash hands before eating but, for extra caution, we encourage participants to bring food in packaging that reduces the risk of dirty hands touching food.
+• Participants will be able to wash their hands before eating, but for added caution, we encourage them to bring food in packaging that reduces the risk of dirty hands coming into contact with food.

 • A willingness and interest in learning about and from the horses.